Three Ways to Maximize Video Marketing ROI

 The trend of viewers accessing information on their own time frame as opposed to following scheduled programming continues in 2021.
 PR Newswire estimates the average US consumer will have more than nine video streaming apps installed on a mobile device this year, and Conviva’s State of Streaming report showed a 115 percent increase in people streaming at home on larger screens.
 Your audience is ready and willing to watch the content you create, so give the people what they want!

-If you are just starting down the path of on-demand content and need some inspiration, look no further than your livestream events or meetings.
+If you are just starting down the path of on-demand content and need some inspiration, look no further than your live-stream events or meetings.
 This information is ripe for repackaging.
 Trim off the logistical pieces from the beginning and end of the event to create a consolidated, what-you-need-to-know presentation.
 Short-form videos, especially ones less than 20 minutes, could net you over 40 percent more audience retention.
 Grab some appealing images to make a short social media promotion for a practice or service or focus your efforts on education.

-Smart Idea #2
+Smart idea #2

-Because consumers, especially potential patients, want to know more about sensitive topics from trusted experts, it’s the perfect opportunity to engage your physicians, advanced practitioners and specialists with video marketing.
+Because consumers, especially potential patients, want to know more about sensitive topics from trusted experts, it’s the perfect opportunity to engage your physicians, advanced practitioners, and specialists with video marketing.
 Create a series of short-form videos where a provider breaks down a complex disease and the best treatment options.
 Or involve multiple staff members from the same department to explain various conditions, showing how technology or the latest equipment is used, with the goal of setting expectations related to the patient’s experience.

-Smart Idea #3
+Smart idea #3

 For a variety of reasons, users watch videos without sound.
 Optimize content for soundless playback by using captions and other visual aids.

-The trends we’ve shared with you generate success because video marketing today is fast, agile and adaptable.
+The trends we’ve shared with you generate success because video marketing today is fast, agile, and adaptable.
 For your organization to win, it’s critical to leverage the knowledge and talent of your experts to create authentic content people trust – then place that content in as many (strategic) places as possible.

 If you need a bit more convincing, a study by Wyzowl revealed that nine in ten (89 percent) of video marketers believe videos produce a good return on investment (ROI), and 95 percent plan to either maintain or increase their investment in video marketing going forward.
 To sum it up, if you don’t construct a stronghold in the digital media space, your competitors will.

+Need help elevating your video marketing strategy?
 Ten Adams is here to help.
 Contact us.